-If you’ve been drinking quality teas for very long then you already know that leaf selection is critically important to tea makers.
-For instance, the highest quality black and green teas are usually made from tender leaf buds and leaves located at the tip end of a leaf shoot.
+If you’ve been drinking high-quality teas for very long, then you probably appreciate that leaf selection is critically important to tea makers.

-It is not widely appreciated, however, that in oolong tea there is a preference for a different leaf type.
-Here tea makers use a leaf shoot that has a tiny, underdeveloped leaf bud at the tip and an adjacent pair of elongate leaves.
+It is not widely appreciated, however, that makers of the oolong tea have a preference for a different leaf type.
+Many of the best oolong teas are made from a leaf shoot that has a small, semi-dormant leaf bud at the tip and an adjacent pair of elongate, mature leaves.

 If you’re pressed for time, jump ahead to the tea reviews listed in the table of contents.

 Table of Contents

 - Oolong Tea Review: Where to Buy the Best Oolong Teas